peteryu0131/polyfem-python/docs/config-guide-en.md

 # SimulationConfig Configuration Guide

-This document provides a comprehensive guide on using `SimulationConfig`, including parameter input, validation, data flow, and extension.
+This document provides a comprehensive guide to using `SimulationConfig`, including parameter input, validation, data flow, and extension.

 ---